 These skills will augment your professional wheelhouse and benefit your career advancement in any capacity.

-Board positions provide access to the inner workings of an organization, as well as the opportunity to learn about other industries, business strategies and markets from an insider’s perspective.
+Board positions provide access to the inner workings of a company, as well as the opportunity to learn about other industries, business strategies and markets from an insider’s perspective.
 This exposure enhances your marketability and may ignite your drive to take your career to the next level.
 This will benefit you greatly if you choose to pursue a role in a different industry or make a professional pivot.

-Serving on a board provides invaluable opportunities to broaden and sharpen skills, grow your professional network and gain exposure to new industries and areas of business.
-In a board position, you'll expand your professional experience, elevate your reputation and strengthen your personal brand — all key elements to propel career advancement.
+Serving on a board provides invaluable opportunities to broaden and sharpen skills, grow your network and gain exposure to new industries and areas of business.
+In a board position, you'll expand your professional experience, elevate your reputation and strengthen your personal brand -- all key elements to propel career advancement.